 Indian Navy Agniveer MR, SSR 02/2023 registration deadline today; apply link here

-Eligible candidates can apply for the vacancies on the official website joinindiannavy.gov.in.
+Eligible candidates can apply for the posts on the official website joinindiannavy.gov.in till 4.00 PM today, June 19.

-The Indian Navy will close the online registration window for the Agniveer SSR/MR 02/23 batch today, June 13.
-Eligible unmarried male and female candidates can apply for the vacancies on the official website joinindiannavy.gov.in.
+Today, June 19, is the last date to apply for the Agniveer SSR/MR 02/23 batch.
+Eligible unmarried male and female candidates can apply for the vacancies on the official website joinindiannavy.gov.in till 4.00 PM.
+Applicants will be able to make changes to their application forms on June 21 from 9 AM to 5.00 PM.

 The Indian Navy recruitment drive aims to fill up a total of 1465 vacancies, of which 1365 vacancies are for the Agniveer (SSR)and 100 for Agniveer (MR) for the 02/2023 batch.